alice314nm/artisantrack/README.md

-# 📌 Handicraft Seller Management App
+# 📌 Artisan Track
 ## 🎯 **Project Overview**
-The **Handicraft Seller Management App** is a web-based solution designed for self-employed artisans, particularly those specializing in hand-knit crafts.
+The **Artisan Track** is a web-based solution designed for self-employed artisans, particularly those specializing in hand-knit crafts.
 The application aims to **simplify business operations**, providing a comprehensive system to track **expenses, profits, client orders, inventory, and financial reports**.

 ## 💡 **Proposed Solution**